 A design paper reports the design of a study rather than analysis of study data.
 Benefits of a design paper include demonstrating innovations as well, as the ability for citation in future papers (e.g., main and ancillary results).
 HeartShare expects to publish a design paper written early in the study, and additional papers may report results, specialized processes, lessons learned, etc.

-Abbreviated Communications

-Abbreviated communications, typically in the form of a letter to the editor, may be appropriate from time to time for clarification of previously published work, response to critiques, or dissemination of important negative results that would not be publishable in a full paper.

 Other Papers and Presentations

 Other papers and presentations are those not encompassed by the above categories.
-Examples include those related to work done in ancillary studies, papers related to HeartShare operations, and manuscripts using datasets from non-HeartShare investigators and HeartShare data.
+Examples include those related to work done in ancillary studies; papers related to HeartShare operations; manuscripts using datasets from non-HeartShare investigators and HeartShare data; and abbreviated communications (e.g., letters to the edit) for clarifications, responses to critiques, or dissemination of results that would not be published in a full paper.

 Content